kcl-ddh/kiln/docs/source/tutorial.rst

    ``webapps/ROOT/sitemaps/config.xmap`` to match.

-There are two possible parts of customising the indexing: changing the XSLT that specifies what information gets stored in which fields, and changing the available fields.
+There are two possible parts of customising the indexing: changing the available fields that data can be indexed into, and changing the XSLT that specifies what information gets stored in which fields.

-The first is done by modifying the XSLT ``stylesheets/solr/tei-to-solr.xsl``.
-Just as with the TEI to HTML transformation, this XSLT imports a default Kiln XSLT that can be overridden.

 To change the fields in the index, modify the Solr schema document at ``webapps/solr/conf/schema.xml``.
 Refer to the `Solr documentation`_